Negative Feedback System as Optimizer for Machine Learning Systems: Abstract

 \section{Abstract}

-With high forward gain, a negative feedback system has the ability to perform the inverse of a linear or non linear function that is in the feedback path.
-This property of negative feedback systems has been widely used in analog circuits to construct precise closed-loop functions.
-This paper describes how the property of a negative feedback system to perform inverse of a function can be used for training neural networks.
-This method does not require that the cost or activation functions be differentiable.
-Hence, it is able to learn a class of non-differentiable functions as well where a gradient descent-based method fails.
-We also show that gradient descent emerges as a special case of the proposed method.
-We have applied this method to the MNIST dataset and obtained results that shows the method is viable for neural network training.
-This method, to the best of our knowledge, is novel in machine learning.
+With high forward gain, a negative feedback system has the ability to perform the inverse of a linear or non-linear function that is in the feedback path.
+This property of negative feedback systems has been widely used in analog electronic circuits to construct precise closed-loop functions.
+This paper describes how the function-inverting process of a negative feedback system serves as a physical analogy of the optimization technique in machine learning.
+We show that this process is able to learn some non-differentiable functions in cases where a gradient descent-based method fails.
+We also show that the optimization process reduces to gradient descent under the constraint of squared error minimization.
+We derive the backpropagation technique and other known optimization techniques of deep networks from the properties of negative feedback system independently of the gradient descent method.
+This analysis provides a novel view of neural network optimization and may provide new insights on open problems.